gbaranski/ezsockets/README.md

 }
 ```

-And that's it!
-We got that, now we need to start the server somehow, take a look at available [Server back-ends](#server-back-ends), for simplest usage, I'd recommend [tokio-tungstenite](#tokio-tungstenite)
+That's all!
+Now we can start the server.
+Take a look at the available [Server back-ends](#server-back-ends).
+For a simple usage, I'd recommend [tokio-tungstenite](#tokio-tungstenite).

 ## Server back-ends

-- [x] [`tokio-tungstenite`](#tokio-tungstenite), a Tokio based WebSocket implementation, althought it's not possible to use fancy features, like routing or authentication, because it does not use T
+- [x] [`tokio-tungstenite`](#tokio-tungstenite), a neat Tokio based WebSocket implementation.
+However, it does not provide fancy features like routing or authentication.
 - [x] [`axum`](#axum), an ergonomic and modular web framework built with Tokio, Tower, and Hyper.
 - [ ] [`actix-web`](#actix-web) a powerful, pragmatic, and extremely fast web framework for Rust.